 Restorative Justice / Common Good / Egalitarianism

-Restorative Justice: “Healing does come from the vulnerable sharing of one’s pain.
+Restorative Justice: Healing does come from the vulnerable sharing of one’s pain.
 I’ve seen this happen before in pastoral ministry.
-But researching this project and speaking with dozens of crime victims and restorative justice advocates, many whose stories are parts of these books, have made me aware of a whole new level of healing that is, frankly, astounding and unfathomable.”
+As I did research for both of my Balm books, speaking with dozens of crime victims and restorative justice advocates, many whose stories are parts of these books, I was made aware of a whole new level of healing that is, frankly, astounding and unfathomable.

 u003cemu003eu003cstrongu003eCheck Out My Latest Blog Postu003c/strongu003eu003c/emu003e